$1,500 Streaming PC BuildAMD GPU

 Why This Build

 This mid-range streaming build balances performance and price.
-The Intel Core i5-14600K paired with the AMD RX 9070 XT handles game streaming at good quality without breaking the bank.
+The AMD Ryzen 7 9700X paired with the AMD RX 9070 handles game streaming at good quality without breaking the bank.
 Every dollar is allocated to maximize performance where it counts.

 Components